jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Crowdstrike-Global-Threat-Report-2024.md

 The motivation driving these compromises remains undefined.
 In one supply chain compromise, CrowdStrike CAO detected trojanized software in the environments of 62 customers; however, subsequent supply chain compromises were more limited in scope.
 The adversary may be using supply chain compromises to cast a wide net and deliver appropriate follow-on tooling to interesting targets.

-LABYRINTH CHOLLIMA is equally likely abusing trusted relationships between suppliers and product users
+LABYRINTH CHOLLIMA is equally likely abusing trusted relationships between suppliers and product users to infiltrate specific high-value targets for currency generation and espionage campaigns.
+CrowdStrike CAO assesses that additional LABYRINTH CHOLLIMA supply chain compromises are increasingly likely to occur in the near future.
+The adversary likely considers supply chain compromise a useful tactic with potential to streamline operations.
+This assessment is made with moderate confidence based on the volume of supply chain compromises observed in 2023.

+Outlook: Third-Party Relationship Exploitation

+Trusted-relationship compromises